YiiGaa/Trick/README.md

 - 基于Vue2、BootStrap、jQuery
 - 纯原生HTML开发
 - 模块迁移时，只需要克隆文件夹

-# Historical version

-## 2.1

-- [update] Upgrade to Christmas 2.3
-- [bug] Fixed the issue where Christmas and plugins could not be used normally under Windows

-## 2.0

-- Upgrade Christmas 2

-- Redefine the page and separate a web page into the UI part and the logical part

-- Change the business code to Json configuration (no need to write code)

-- The module code is divided into the component module dedicated to the UI part and the logical module dedicated to the logical part

-- Add themes, multilingual and other mechanisms

-- Add the module library function, and you can download/update the module code through Christmas

-- Add the framework update function, and the framework code can be updated through Christmas

-## 1.0 (stop maintenance)

 - Business code and module code stratification
 - Based on Vue2, BootStrap, jQuery
 - Pure native HTML development
 - When the module is migrated, only the folder needs to be cloned